A creative, welcoming and diverse place for nonprofits in Indianapolis

 Environmental protection.
-Three of the State's leading environmental organizations call the Interchurch Center home: the Hoosier Chapter of the Sierra Club, Earth Charter Indiana and Hoosier Interfaith Power and Light.
-In addition, the Hoosier Environmental Council offers monthly environmental advocate training at the IIC.
+Three of Indiana's leading environmental organizations call the Interchurch Center home: the Hoosier Chapter of the Sierra Club, Earth Charter Indiana and Hoosier Interfaith Power and Light.
+The Hoosier Environmental Council offers monthly environmental advocate training at the IIC.

 Opioid crisis.
-Overdose Lifeline has emerged as one of the country's most influential organization fighting drug overdose.
+Overdose Lifeline has emerged as one of the country's most influential organizations fighting drug overdose.

 Interfaith engagement.
 The Center for Interfaith Cooperation is one of the Midwest's primary groups promoting inter-religious education, dialogue and service.
 The Niagara Foundation organizes monthly interfaith conversations and several interfaith iftars at the Interchurch Center every Ramadan.
 The Jewish Community Relations Council and the Muslim Alliance of Indiana are the main groups promoting interfaith cooperation for the Jewish and Muslim communities.